CastMi/RandDotGraph/README.md

                    to create.
                    If EdgesNumber is missed, 0 is used.

+-s
+        (optional) The graph that we are going to create will be without selfloop.

+The order of the command line arguments is not important.

 Output
 --------------

-The output will be in the file named RandomGraph.txt.
+The output will be in the file named "RandomGraph.txt".

 Argument Checking
 --------------